readium/guided-navigation/README.md

 #### 2.2.2 Link-level

 In addition to a publication-level link, all resources in the `readingOrder` <strong class="rfc">should</strong> also point to the Guided Navigation Document that references them using the `alternate` property.

+If this Guided Navigation Document contains any `audioref` element, then the Link Object <strong class="rfc">should</strong> also indicate the total duration for all `audioref` properties using `duration`.

+*Example 3: An image in a Divina that links to a Guided Navigation Document as an alternative*

 ```json
 "readingOrder": [